Statement of Participant Rights and Responsibilities

 9. Have the right to be informed of any human experimentation or other research or educational project affecting care or treatment and to have the right to refuse to participate in the activity.

 10. Have all information about treatment and medical care be designated as private and treated as such.

 11. Have the right to be informed about physicians, nurses and other healthcare professionals who provide care directly to that Participant.

 12. Have the right to communicate with family, friends and others while receiving treatment.

 13. Have the right to request a copy of all charges, regardless of who is paying for the care.

 With over thirty years experience in the managed care industry, USA Managed Care Organization is committed to providing innovative, practical and cost-effective strategies for its clients.
 USA's integrated corporate structure and support system enables the continued growth in the group health and workers' compensation markets.

 USA MCO offers our clients and patients a fully-accredited and thoroughly integrated medical delivery system offering national strength, leverage and flexibility.

-USA MCO offers a proven package of cost management services including its National PPO Network specifically designed for Workers' Compensation in tandem with its custom-developed Strategic Statutory Cost Containment and Bill Review systems.
+USA MCO offers a proven package of cost management services including its National PPO Network specifically designed for Workers' Compensation.